yzhu27/PUBG-Analysis/Analysis and Prediction of PUBG Player Behavior.md

 5. Gałka P, Strzelecki A. How randomness affects player ability to predict the chance to win at PlayerUnknown’s Battlegrounds (PUBG)[J].
 The Computer Games Journal, 2021, 10: 1-18.

 ## Midterm Milestone

+The midterm milestones have been divided into above 3 parts in Work Division.
+In our assumption, by the midterm, the entire first section "Data Prepossessing" and half of second section "Model Construction & Evaluation" should be done.
+To be more specific, the model should be able to give readable and explanable result based on data, although which may not be useful enough for the purpose of this project.